-- Pediatric-onset MS is rare, with the vast majority of cases demonstrating a relapsing remitting disease course (Otallah et al 2018).
+- Pediatric-onset MS is rare, with the vast majority of cases demonstrating a relapsing-remitting disease course (Otallah et al 2018).
 Gilenya (fingolimod) is the first FDA-approved agent for pediatric patients.
-Its approval was based on the PARADIGMS trial (Chitnis et al 2018).
-Tecfidera (dimethyl fumarate), Aubagio (teriflunomide), and Lemtrada (alemtuzumab) are all currently being evaluated in pediatric patients in Phase 3 trials. - Cladribine injection is indicated for the treatment of active hairy-cell leukemia (Clinical Pharmacology 2019).
-This oncology indication is not related to the treatment of MS and will not be discussed in this review. - All agents in this class review are listed as Multiple Sclerosis Agents in Medispan; the exceptions are mitoxantrone (listed as an antineoplastic antibiotic) and Ampyra (dalfampridine) (listed as a potassium channel blocker).
+Its approval was based on the PARADIGMS trial (Chitnis et al 2018). - Cladribine injection is indicated for the treatment of active hairy-cell leukemia (Clinical Pharmacology 2019).
+This oncology indication is not related to the treatment of MS and will not be discussed in this review. - The most recently approved agent in this review, Vumerity (diroximel fumarate), is rapidly converted to monomethyl fumarate (MMF), which also is the active metabolite of Tecfidera (dimethyl fumarate).
+Diroximel fumarate may offer improved gastrointestinal (GI) tolerability as compared to dimethyl fumarate (Naismith et al 2019, Selmaj et al 2019). - All agents in this class review are listed as Multiple Sclerosis Agents in Medispan; the exceptions are mitoxantrone (listed as an antineoplastic antibiotic) and Ampyra (dalfampridine) (listed as a potassium channel blocker).